Products

 Ignoring dental crowding can invite multiple risks.
 Straight teeth do more than enhance your smile; they make it easier to maintain oral hygiene.

-It's also easier to clean, brush, and floss between straight teeth, which leads to better oral hygiene.
-As such, straight teeth are less likely to develop cavities and other oral infections.
+It’s easier to clean, brush, and floss between straight teeth, making it less likely for cavities and other oral infections to develop.

 Here are some of the risks associated with moderate to severe teeth crowding: